What Are Gas Cylinders and Why Standards Matter

 - Requires conformity assessment by notified bodies

-- Provides the π (Pi) marking for approved equipment
+- Provides π (Pi) marking for approved cylinders

 Comparison of Major Gas Cylinder Standards